Conference Menu

 The 3rd Canadian-Japanese Symposium explores cutting-edge technologies transforming waste into valuable resources, fostering a circular economy.
 This event highlights innovations in waste valorization, material recovery, and sustainable processing.
 Topics include bioenergy, upcycling, smart waste management, and policy frameworks for resource efficiency.
 Through expert presentations, panel discussion and networking, the symposium aims to accelerate cross-border collaboration and scalable solutions for a zero-waste future.
 Join us to exchange knowledge, drive technological advancements, and turn global waste challenges into opportunities for sustainability and economic growth.

-Molecular Precision in Catalysis: Celebrating R. B. Anderson Awardee Christophe Copéret (CA/EG/MT)
+Molecular Precision in Catalysis: Celebrating R. B. Anderson Awardee Christophe Copéret (CA)

 Organizers